VB Addu FC

 AT Sports Club is a Maldivian professional football club based in Malé.
 VB Addu FC is the former VB Sports club, which was re-branded on 14 January 2012.
+The club was earlier known as Orchid Sports Club, New Lagoons, Island Football Club (Island FC) till 2006.

 History

-The club was founded in 2008.
-The club originally evolved from Sifain Football Club, a team which was formed by the staffs of Bandos Island Resort.
+The club was founded in 1987.
+The club originally evolved from Orchid Sports Club, a team which was formed by the staffs of Bandos Island Resort.
 Orchid was later bought by the owners of Club Lagoons and renamed as New Lagoons which later was undertaken by a group of businessmen from Addu Atoll and was changed to the name of ‘Island Football Club’.
-The team was changed to ATsports on 8 November 2008.
+The team was changed to VB Sports Club on 8 November 2006.